-Multiple studies show major lack of public knowledge about HPV vaccine
+Multiple studies show major lack of public knowledge about HPV vaccine and cancer prevention

 Despite the fact that the human papillomavirus (HPV)vaccine has been available in the U.S. for over 10 years and remains the only vaccine to protect against multiple types of cancer, several recent studies show that public knowledge about the vaccine and HPV’s relationship to cancer remains low.